SecHex/SecHex-Spoofy/README.md

 # LIKE OR BAD LUCK FOR 6 MONTHS, DONT RISK IT! 🔥

 Simple HWID-Changer 🔑︎
-Some Lines of the CMD Version are from @LockBlock-dev
+Some Lines of the CLI Version are from @LockBlock-dev

 **Windows 11** Version 10.0.22621 Build 22621 ✅
 **Windows 10** Version 22H2 Build 19045.2965 ✅